AdaCore/spark2014/docs/guidance/main.rst

       Data3.all := 42;
    end Operate;

-In that case, the access type can be made a private type of either a local package or of package defined in a different unit, whose private part (and possibly also its package body) is excluded from analysis.
+Here the access type can be declared as a private type in either a local package or a package defined in a different unit, whose private part (and possibly also its package body) is excluded from analysis.
 For example, we can modify the code above as follows, where the type ``Ptr`` together with accessors to query and update objects of type ``Ptr`` are grouped in package